bvtsu/affirmation/README.md

 # Affirmations

-## Give yourself a little bump of encouragement
+A module that gives you a little bump of encouragement.

 ## Requirements
 - A positive attitude